MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/mutual-authentication-established-subject-alternative-name.md

 _**Topic Last Modified:** 2012-02-07_

-The Microsoft Exchange Remote Connectivity Analyzer tool negotiates a Secure Sockets Layer (SSL) connection together with the remote host to retrieve various properties on X509 certificates.
+The Microsoft Remote Connectivity Analyzer tool negotiates a Secure Sockets Layer (SSL) connection together with the remote host to retrieve various properties on X509 certificates.
 The tool evaluates the Subject attribute and Subject Alternative Name extension to identify the principal names that are assigned to the certificate (for example, mail.contoso.com).

 If the certificate Common Name does not match the Mutual Authentication (msstd:) string that is obtained by the Remote Connectivity Analyzer when it tests Microsoft Outlook Anywhere functionality, but one of the Subject Alternative Name extensions does match the Mutual Authentication string, the tool displays the following error message: